Harshsanas/FleetStudio-Full-Stack-Assignment/README.md

   npm i styled-components<br/>

-what is remaining and why
+what is remaining and why? <br/>

-  frontend is remaining as I need one more hour so I will complete all the frontend tak by fetching the data thtough Axios get request and showing them on the web page by using hooks.
+<p>Frontend is remaining as I need one more an hour so I will complete all the frontend task by fetching the data through API using Axios get request and showing them on the web page by using hooks</p>